 Be honest.
-Did your liver enjoy the holiday weekend as much as you did?
-If you had to think, we’re here to offer your body some low-intensity detox rituals that promise to yield some majorly positive results.
-There’s no need to go to extremes to get your system back in fighting shape.
+Does your liver enjoy holiday weekends as much as you do?
+If you had to think, we’re here to offer your body some low-intensity detox rituals that promise to yield some majorly positive results come Tuesday.
+There’s no need to go to extremes to get your system in fighting shape.
 We’re not knocking the juice cleanse trend.
 It works.
-It’s just that we’re still basking in the relaxing afterglow of chill holiday vibes.
-Enter our list of easy, naturally detoxifying foods.
+It's just that we're still basking in the relaxing afterglow of warm weather, which has finally arrived.
+Enter our list of the best detox foods.

 To keep things as effortless as possible, we’ve assembled a list of the nine most powerful detox foods to purify your system.
 These powerhouse ingredients are full of antioxidants, minerals, and essential vitamins to gently cleanse your system.
 Add a serving of each to your mealtime habits, and your liver will seriously thank you.
 From increased energy to flawless skin, get ready to revel in immediate results.
 The best part?
 It’s going to require precious little effort.
 We’re all about getting the maximum return on your investments.

 Rich in sulfur and bio-active selenium, garlic possess valuable minerals that naturally eliminate toxins in the bloodstream.
 The potent herb also reportedly lowers cholesterol and is commonly used as a natural treatment for high blood pressure.
 Served raw, the herb is a super-detoxifier containing liver enzymes to support the body’s natural purification process.
 Try an herbal capsule supplement if you can’t stomach the intensity of raw garlic on its own.
 The herb contains 39 distinctive anti-fungal, -bacterial, -parasitic, and -viral agents.
 It’s a powerhouse.